Behavior

 Some dogs just don’t like to be left alone.

 Some canine companions are not secure enough in themselves or their surroundings to be left alone in a room.
-These pups may follow their owners around at all times.
-They may also display signs of anxiety when they are on their own.
+These pups may follow their owners around at all times and display signs of anxiety when they are on their own.
 If a dog is afraid to be left alone, they will likely follow their owner to the bathroom the second they get up.
-They will often display this behavior with any move their owner makes around the house.
+Dogs often display this behavior with any move their owner makes around the house.
 It will also happen as they cling to their owner in other environments.

 This is extremely common in dogs that move into a new home, are newly adopted, or are simply insecure in their own skin.
 If your dog follows you around at all times, seems on edge, or displays signs of separation anxiety, they may be afraid to be left alone.